Sorry, you need to enable JavaScript to visit this website.

 Festivals might be hard to come by in the Aussie winter, but not in Hobart.
 Two key music events will mark the Tassie winter in 2015 – Dark Mofo and the Festival of Voices.

 • Dark Mofo is a celebration of all things Winter Solstice, with cool performances, decadent feasts and amazing fire and light shows.
-The 2015 winter fest runs from June 12 to 21.
+The 2015 Winter Fest runs from June 12 to 21.

 • The Festival of Voices is the ultimate musical experience that transforms Hobart into a ‘Singing City.’
 Moving concert performances and educational workshops will run from July 3 to 12, 2015.